Also known as

 How does it spread?

 Birds, especially native pigeon, spread the seeds.
-Common seed sources are gullies, roadsides, neglected farms, orchards, plantation forests, waste land, and shelter belts.
+Common seed sources are gullies, roadsides, neglected farms, waste land.

 What damage does it do?

 Forms dense, often pure stands.
 Inhibits or prevents establishment of native plant seedlings, and slows regeneration rate of native forests.